DrJodieLord/python_teaching_material/README.md

 - **EXTRA_RESOURCES.pdf** - contains:
   * Clarification with examples for FAQs / common confusion points expressed in f2f workshops
   * Extra resources to aid additional learning.

+- **Revision_Exercises_2020** - contains:
+  * A .ipynb file with revision exercises for topics covered across the 4 session materials.
+  * Two data files and one image file which feed into tasks set within the revision exercises material.

 ---